ayushsoni1010/portfoliogram/README.md

 - OpenAI
 - MongoDB
 - Prompt Engineering
+- Docker
+- Amazon Web Services
+- DigitalOcean
+- CI/CD
+- GitHub Actions
+- Jest

 ## Acknowledgments 🙏

 - Special thanks to the open-source community for their valuable contributions and tools that made this project possible.
 - Inspired by the need for efficient portfolio data analysis.

-Happy scraping with Portfoliogram! 🎉
+Happy scraping with **Portfoliogram**! 🎉